1,001 Sayings and Deeds of the Prophet

 Umar said, "Do you think that I have forgotten the statement of Allah's Apostle: 'What will your condition be when you are expelled from Khaibar and your camel will be carrying you night after night?'"

 The Jew replied, "That was a joke from Abu-l-Qasim."

 Umar said, "O the enemy of Allah!
 You are telling a lie."

 Umar then drove them out and paid them the price of their properties in the form of fruits, money, camel saddles and ropes, etc.

-Umar would eventually expel all Jews and Christians from the Hejaz, the so-called holy land of Islam, which comprises most of the western part of modern-day Saudi Arabia and is centered on Mecca and Medina.
+Umar would eventually expel all Jews and Christians from the Hejaz, the so-called holy land of Islam, which comprises most of western modern-day Saudi Arabia and is centred on Mecca and Medina.

 Narrated Ibn Umar: